frankwallis/plugin-typescript/README.md

 #### Link to source from compiler errors ####

 When compiling in the browser, compiler errors contain a link to the exact location of the error in the source.
 This is particularly helpful if you are using Chrome DevTools as your IDE.

-#### Type-checking over multiple packages ####

-The type-checker runs across multiple packages if the imported file resolves to a typescript file.
-This means that if you do ```import "mypackage/index"``` and that resolves to a typescript file then that import will be properly type-checked.
-You no longer have to handcraft an external declaration file for 'mypackage'.

 #### Override TypeScript version ####